sapphisylph/We-Love-Archipelago-Reroll/README.md

 ## Known Issues
 - The Select Meadow only updates received fans and cousins upon reload.
 If you receive an item while in the Select Meadow, you can reload it by entering and exiting the Favorite Music menu, the Collection, or any level.
-- The fan selection menu in the Select Meadow doesn't update with receiving fans, so you will be automatically booted out of the menu if you try to open it to prevent being able to play the entire game out-of-logic
+- The fan selection menu in the Select Meadow doesn't update with receiving fans, so you will be automatically booted out of the menu if you try to open it to prevent being able to play the entire game out-of-logic.
 - Roll Up the Sun is currently impossible to clear on the first playthrough.
 The first failure is scripted to happen even if you already completed every level and rolled up enough stars to beat the level, so you'll have to play the level twice in order to goal.
 - Super Clear and Shooting Star checks are sent on the results screen, while the level clear check is sent immediately upon winning, so don't panic if all the checks don't send immediately!
 - We haven't found a way to allow playing any given fan's stages out of order yet, so you need to play them in the intended order currently (i.e. you have to play ALAP1 in order to play AFAP1, you need to finish Small Campfire in order to do Medium in order to do Large, etc.).
 This doesn't have any effect on progression across fans (i.e. you don't need to play ALAP1 in order to play ALAP2).